 Equipment malfunctions are also a significant issue in the construction industry.
 The recording facility in drones can be utilised to access these problems taking place remotely so as to ensure that there is no tampering done.

 - Remote monitoring and progress reports:

 Monitoring the progress reports remotely is a valuable feature of drones in the construction industry.
 Drones can provide impressive aerial views and inform clients about the project’s progress, especially when the customers are not available for a site visit.

 Adding to the client’s communication aspect, drones can also enhance internal collaboration in your team.
 A drone can send information directly to your software at a flyover.
 Designers, construction managers, engineers, workers, and owners can easily access the data anywhere and anytime.
 Drones can also develop a valuable trail of documents as and when required.

 - Security Surveillance:

 If a piece of equipment is stolen, it incurs a huge loss since a boom lift or an excavator stolen could mean a loss of thousands.
-Equipment security is one of the essential aspects that needs to be looked upon by the construction companies.
+Equipment security is one of the essential aspects that need to be looked upon by construction companies.